RULES

 XIV.
 CONDUCT AND ETIQUETTE

 Poor conduct will not be tolerated.
 The Rules Committee may penalize an individual or a team for poor conduct.
-The "Code", as a handbook of etiquette and fair play, should be understood and followed by every CALTA player.
+The Code, as a handbook of etiquette and fair play, should be understood and followed by every CALTA player.

 Click here to go to CALTA Home Page